Friday evening, Gerard shows up on time, bearing a magnum of chilled French champagne.

 “Are you interested?
 I can go on.”

 Katja, “Eef you are boring we can always shoot you.”

 He laughs, “Just change the subject, I’ll get the idea.
 I came to it in a normal way I think.
 As I mentioned to other day, I am certain there is a form of energy, untapped by most humans.
 I am also sure there are a few that are able to use it.
 I have no use for charlatans, mere magicians.
 In my world there is no rising table, no voices from the departed, no fortune telling.
 But there are spells, hexes, that can operate in one’s mind, cause the victims to behave in ways they would never consider.
 I mean only if the individual is aware of it of course, simple power of suggestion.
-Energy can move matter, and if a mind can channel that energy, it too can move matter.
+Energy can move matter, actually, energy is matter, and if a mind can channel that energy, it too can move matter.
 Already it is possible to put electrodes on one person’s head, run them through a computer to electrodes on another’s head, causing the second to raise an arm, select a certain object.
 Just by the first thinking about it.
 A brain operating directly on another brain, aided by technology.
 I think it can be done without the tech support.
 I also know there are twins who are so in synch, one starts a sentence, the second picks it up in the middle and the first finishes it.
 I can’t prove it, but there must be some element of the same brain in two people.
 Or I should say, the same mental energies operating.”

 Katya doesn’t mention the she and Katja can communicate mentally now.
 He seems trustworthy, but she sees no advantage in him knowing.

 Katja, “And what experiment do you do, wiz yourself?”